Plains GP Holdings L.P. (PAGP) Shares Up Despite Recent Market Volatility

 Plains GP Holdings L.P.
-(NASDAQ: PAGP)’s stock price has increased by 0.24 compared to its previous closing price of 13.58.
-Nevertheless, the company has seen a -3.32% plunge in its stock price over the last five trading sessions.
+(NASDAQ: PAGP)’s stock price has increased by 0.93 compared to its previous closing price of 12.90. but the company has seen a -5.10% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Plains GP Holdings L.P.
 (NASDAQ: PAGP) Right Now?

 Plains GP Holdings L.P.
-(NASDAQ: PAGP) has a higher price-to-earnings ratio of 15.68x compared to its average ratio, and the 36-month beta value for PAGP is at 1.60.
-Analysts have varying views on the stock, with 8 analysts rating it as a “buy,” 1 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”
+(NASDAQ: PAGP) has a higher price-to-earnings ratio of 15.03x compared to its average ratio,, and the 36-month beta value for PAGP is at 1.60.

 Sponsored